What did soldiers experience that was unique during Antietam?

 What was McClellan’s plan before the battle?

-Who commanded the Confederate forces at Antietam?
+What was the Confederate goal at Antietam?